pablodecm/phd_thesis/src/102_chapter_2.md

 calorimeter cells is consistent with that expected from a photon shower.
-Energy isolation requirements are also essential to distinguish photons coming from hadron or secondary radiative decays, which will be discussed together with hadrons, from those originated as a direct product of the primary interaction.
+Energy isolation requirements are also essential to distinguish photons coming from hadrons or secondary radiative decays, which will be discussed together with hadrons, from those originated as a direct product of the primary interaction.
 Additional quality and fine-tuned calibration is often used, for example in the